A Ride Through Most Famous Dussehra Celebrations

 Fancy the Festival of Fasting, Feasting & Fireworks

-Hopped on our father's shoulders to see the mini world of extremely tempting jalebi stalls, fun games, giant wheel spinning high in the skyline and horses of merry-go- round with widely opened curious eyes, we millennials always experience a deep sense of nostalgia during Dussehra celebration in India.
+Hopped on our father's shoulders, we gazed with wide, curious eyes at the mini world of dussehra puja—tempting jalebi stalls, fun games, the giant wheel spinning high in the skyline, and the horses of the merry-go-round.
+We millennials always feel a deep sense of nostalgia during Navratri and Dussehra, a festival that brings back these magical childhood memories!

 Ram Lila Varanasi